Nevada Department of Education logo

 Recognition Ceremonies

-2.4 Reimbursement Request for Funds
+2.4 Request for Reimbursement of Funds

 The federal government restricts the amount of "cash on hand" that can be kept at the state and local level.
 Therefore, request for funds must be submitted on a monthly basis in an amount not to exceed expenses incurred during the period.

-Federal Funds (Basic and IELCE)
+Funds (State, Basic and IELCE)

-Requests for reimbursement of federal funds must be submitted through ePAGE and all requests must include supporting general ledger documentation.
+Requests for reimbursement of funds must be submitted through ePAGE and all requests must include supporting general ledger documentation.
 Once the Office of Adult Education receives the request it is reviewed and either approved or returned for necessary corrections.
 If it is returned the subgrantee will be notified and will have to resubmit once corrections are made.

 After the Office of Adult Education approves the reimbursement request it goes to the Grants Office for approval before payment is made.
 The Office of Adult Education will not approve reimbursement without adequate detail on, or attached to, the supporting general ledger documentation.
 Typically, payment is made within two to four weeks after submission in ePAGE.
+Grant recipients should ensure that allowable state and local funds are spent prior to federal funds.

 2.5 Budget Amendments